 Robert G. Walton graduated cum laude from Cleveland State University and received his JD from Cleveland-Marshall College of Law.
 He has been in private practice since 1983.

-Mr. Walton has served as an acting judge in the Shaker Heights Municipal Court since 1996.
-Mr. Walton and Judge Deborah Nicastro are the authors of the Ohio Driver's License Suspensions and Reinstatement Handbook, the Fifth Edition of which was published in September, 2017.
-For many years, he coached community-based boys baseball and girls basketball.
+Mr. Walton served as an acting judge in the Shaker Heights Municipal Court for 25 years.
+Mr. Walton and Judge Deborah Nicastro are the authors of the Ohio Driver's License Suspensions and Reinstatement Handbook, and they collaborate on MuniCourtNotes, a blog concerning pertinent municipal court issues.
+For many years, he coached community-based boys baseball and girls CYO basketball.
 University Heights named him its Citizen of the Year in 2013.

 Mr. Walton and his wife Anne are the parents of three grown children, Tom, Annie and Claire, and the grandparents of Kate and Bobby.